ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 ## Afterword

 This was the most fun I've had on a CTF challenge so far.
 I'm still new to vulnerable VMs, but I feel like - for this machine in particular - my practice on OSCP labs went a long way.
-Many of the same concepts apply, and I found this challenge enjoably frustrating at times, forcing me to stop barreling ahead and think about the ramifications of the system I'm interacting with.
+Many of the same concepts apply, and I found this challenge enjoyably frustrating at times, forcing me to stop barreling ahead and think about the ramifications of the information I've collected.

 Overall, I am glad that The Ether will no longer be able to work their sinister research, although I wouldn't mind some of those life-prolonging supplements if I'm going to be doing many more of these...